Charly Jordan Rocks Tommy Hilfiger Underwear While Posing In Bed

 “You are so gorgeous omg,” one more raved with a few flame emoji.

-“So proud of you and the @smokeroses brand, very happy customer,” a fourth chimed in.
+“So proud of you and the @smokeroses brand, very happy customer,” a fourth supporter chimed in.